letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 After the commit is completed, more commits can be added, if desired.
 It is good practice to commit separate functional changes in separate commits.
 That will make the review process, as explained in the Github flow documentation, easier.

-To have the commit(s) to be presented as a pull request they must be published, and the easiest way to accomplish that is to use the Publish Changes button in VSCode:
+To have the commit(s) to be presented as a pull request, they must be published, and the easiest way to accomplish that is to use the Publish Changes button in VSCode:

 .. image:: VSCode_Publish_changes.png
     :alt: VSCode publish change button